Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Hue Imperial City" in miniature

 Through the vicissitudes of history, Trieu Tuong mausoleum was leveled, leaving only traces of the foundation.
-Through archaeological excavations, we have provided an overview of the scale, type, architectural style as well as the construction area, the authenticity of the relic as well as clarified part of the construction techniques of Trieu Tuong mausoleum.
+Through archaeological excavations, we have provided an overview of the scale, type, architectural style as well as the construction area, the authenticity of the relic as well as clarified part of the construction techniques of Trieu Tuong mausoleum relic.

 The outer part is surrounded by ramparts and moats; the inner part is surrounded by walls, divided into different areas and with Nguyen Mieu as the center.
 The architectural plan shows the standard and symmetry between the works.
-At the same time, initial comparison shows that this relic has similarities with The Mieu in Hue citadel.
+At the same time, initial comparison can see that this relic has similarities with The Mieu in Hue citadel.
 Because if The Mieu is the place to worship the Nguyen kings and lords, then Trieu Tuong mausoleum is the place to worship the ancestors of the Nguyen Dynasty in their homeland, combined with the burial place of Nguyen Kim (Trieu To Tinh Hoang De).

 Truong Nguyen Mausoleum on Thien Ton Mountain